 Generally held the second Tuesday of each month, these meetings are a combination of information/education, planning, and sharing experiences with others who understand.
 Meetings are open to any family member or other caregiver of an adult living with mental illness, and are usually held at the CMHA-ER office, 3rd floor, 10010 105 Street in downtown Edmonton from 6:30 to 8:30 pm.
 Some meetings features speakers on a specific topic of interest.

 Please note that sometimes the location and/or day is changed, so sign up for our monthly e-newsletter or join our Facebook group to get up-to-date information.
+Usually the most recent newsletter has information about upcoming meetings – you can access that on our newsletter archive page.
 Alternatively, contact us to confirm the time and location.

 Love You Forever workshops